keymask/keymask-js/README.md

 ### `safe`

 Safe mode is triggered using a boolean flag on the options object.
+This prevents encoded keymasks from containing any uppercase characters, making it suitable for use in case-insensitive settings (such as a subdomain).
+It also increases the block size from 12 to 14, something to bear in mind when configuring the output size.

 **Example (Safe mode)**